acavella/revoke/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Revoke, please send an e-mail to [tony@cavella.com](mailto:tony@cavella.com?Revoke%20Security%20Vulnerability).
-All security vulnerabilities on a case-by-case basis.
+If you discover a security vulnerability within revoke, please send an e-mail to [tony@cavella.com](mailto:tony@cavella.com?Revoke%20Security%20Vulnerability).
+Security vulnerabilities are taken very seriously and will be addressed with the utmost priority.

 ## Contributing